mna/pigeon/doc/vm.md

 The debug option would be supported as it is now, although the output will likely be quite different.
 Exact logging TBD.

+### API

+The API covered by the API stability guarantee in the doc will remain stable.
+Internal symbols not part of this API should use a prefix-naming-scheme to avoid clashes with user-defined code (e.g. π?).
+The accepted PEG syntax remains exactly the same, with the same semantics.

 ## Opcodes

 Each rule and expression execution (a rule is really a specific kind of expression, the RuleRefExpr, and the starting rule is a RuleRefExpr where the identifier is that of the first rule in the grammar) perform the following steps: